 Turkish Airlines Miles&Smiles ★

-Best Ways to Fly to Hawaii Using Capital One MIles from Anywhere in the United States
+Best Ways to Fly to Hawaii Using Capital One Miles from Anywhere in the United States

 Pro-Tip: Learning about airline alliances before transferring your points to frequent flier programs is beneficial.
 Capital One can be transferred to various frequent flier programs, giving access to airline alliance partners.
 For example, Capital One miles can be transferred to the Turkish Miles and Smiles frequent flier program, essentially converting Capital One miles into Turkish Miles.
 Since Turkish Airlines is a Star Alliance partner, you can use your Turkish miles to redeem on Turkish Airways and all Star Alliance carriers such as United, Air Canada, Lufthansa, Singapore Airlines, etc.